rpwagner/pyodide-ext/README.md

 This is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) used to create a custom [Pyodide](https://pyodide.org/) distribution with additional packages.
 The motivation for this is to build interactive [JupyterLite](http://jupyterlite.readthedocs.io/) sites, but this distribution can be used for whatever you need.

 The base Pyodide distribution [includes over 250 pacakges](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) beyond those in the [Python Standard Library](https://docs.python.org/3/library/index.html).
 However, your project may need packages that aren't yet available, and this repository and its documentation can help you get things working in Pyodide.

 TODO: Mention something about being able to do this wihtin the free level of GitHub usage and the scaling available from GitHub Pages.

-The basic steps are:
-1. Create a new GitHub repository using this template. ([jump to section](#generating-a-new-repository))
-1. Configure GitHub Pages to build using the [Build and Deploy](.github/workflows/deploy.yaml) workflow.
-1. Add new package folders and `meta.yaml` files in the [`packages/`](./packages/) folder.
-1. Check the build status in the Actions tab.
-1. Test the build in the REPL console at: `https://{your-github-username}.github.io/{repo-name}/console.html`.
+This repository uses its [Build and Deploy](.github/workflows/deploy.yaml) GitHub Actions workflow to build a custom Pyodide distribution by cloning the latest stable version of Pyodide, adding in the additional package definition files from this repository, building the required packages, and deploying the resulting Pyodide distribution to GitHub Pages.
+By default, the workflow only builds the [minimum required Pyodide packages](https://pyodide.org/en/stable/development/building-from-sources.html#partial-builds) (`tag:core`), plus the ones defined in this repository.
+You can update the [Build and Deploy workflow](.github/workflows/deploy.yaml) to build additional packages by default (e.g., `tag:min-scipy-stack`).

 The [Build and Deploy](.github/workflows/deploy.yaml) workflow is derived from the Pyodide [`main`](https://github.com/pyodide/pyodide/blob/main/.github/workflows/main.yml) workflow, and currently this template is pinned Pyodide version 0.27.5.
 You can verify this by checking around [line 35 of Build and Deploy](.github/workflows/deploy.yaml#L35)
 ```yaml